The

 CHECK by comparing observations with predictions, to test whether "the

-way you think it is" (by assuming the theory is true) corresponds
+way you think the world is" (in a prediction made by assuming your theory is true) corresponds

 Is there a scientific method?
 If "method" means "a